ceph/spdk/doc/bdev.md

 This command will resize the Rbd0 bdev to 4096 MiB.

+To reopen a bdev as read-only or read-write use the bdev_rbd_reopen command.

+`rpc.py bdev_rbd_reopen Rbd1 read-only`

+This command will reopen the Rbd1 bdev as read only.
+If it's already read only, nothing will be done.

 ## Compression Virtual Bdev Module {#bdev_config_compress}

 The compression bdev module can be configured to provide compression/decompression